johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-05-10-microsoft-graphclient-filter-endswith-consistencylevel-eventual-header/index.md

 > Microsoft Graph supports advanced query capabilities on various Microsoft Entra ID objects, also called directory objects, to help you efficiently access data.
 For example, the addition of **not** (`not`), **not equals** (`ne`), and **ends with** (`endsWith`) operators on the `$filter` query parameter.

-You may find that you have a need for the `endsWith` operator or similar, for example: when querying for Entra ID / Azure AD groups.
-You may want to filter for groups that end with a certain string.
-And you can, but it does not work by default.
+Let's say we have a need for the `endsWith` operator or similar, for example: when querying for Entra ID / Azure AD groups.
+We may want to filter for groups that end with a certain string.
+And you can do that, but it does not work by default.

 This is quite disappointing, and the documentation explains why this is the case: